-2.15 SALARY RATES BASED UPON FULL-TIME AND PART-TIME EMPLOYMENT work weeks of forty (40) hours.
+Unless otherwise defined in the applicable collective bargaining agreement, the salary rates prescribed in the Salary Schedules are fixed on the basis of Full-Time service for normal work weeks of forty (40) hours.
 For Part-Time service of less than 40 hours per week, the bi-weekly and annual rates in the Salary Schedules are prorated to match the hours worked.